A former merchant’s house, now a museum in Winnipeg, Manitoba,

 When I walked into the parlour, it was obvious the Inkster family had been well-to-do.
 The room was large, the size of an entire house for many other families in the era.

 John Inkster came to Canada from Scotland in 1821 as a stone mason with the Hudson’s Bay Company.
 Shortly after arriving, he bought himself out of service and became a farmer, trader and merchant.
-He married Mary Sinclair and they had nine children.
+He married Mary Sinclair and they had eleven children, nine of which lived to adulthood.

 The kitchen is more rustic than the rest of the house.